Heroku Ruby Support

 config.serve_static_assets = true

-You don’t need to set this option since this that is what this gem does.
+You don’t need to set this option since this is what this gem does.
 Now your application can take control of how your assets are served.

 Installing debugger-linecache